 What does this mean for us human writers?
 Are our days numbered as we await the rise of our content-generating AI overlords?

 Instead, AI could handle the short-form content, leaving people to write deeper and more engaging long-form content.
 In fact, there are some products like Frase.io that use AI-powered tools such as natural language processing software to assist writers by offerings topic and SEO recommendations, automating publishing to a CMS, and providing automatic summarization.
+And that's just the tip of the iceberg.
+Frase.io is just one of the many AI writing assistants available.

 Even if AI isn’t writing your businesses content, finding uses for it within your content teams is going to be imperative for keeping your site’s content on par with current standards.